BBVA/kapow/docs/source/tutorial/tutorial04.rst

 **Senior**

-  That fix the issue for *Susan* but make it worst for us.
+  That fixes the issue for *Susan*, but makes it worse for us.

-  What about a HEREDOC to help us make the code more readable.
+  What about a HEREDOC to help us make the code more readable?

 **Junior**